Skip to content

 • Pack multiple unprotected batteries together.

-• Use damaged batteries or those showing signs of swelling.
+• Do not use damaged batteries or those showing signs of swelling.

 • Attempt to charge batteries during flight.